 Use it in your initial client meeting to manage expectations and define the project plan.
 Remember to update the SOW if there is an approved change that modifies the work to be done.
 The SOW will also help you to stay on course and make sure that you are focused on client deliverables.

 Never written a statement of work before?
-We have created a sample version that you can download as an aid to developing your first one, or updating the one you already have.
+Complete the form below to receive a sample version that you can download as an aid to developing your first one, or updating the one you already have.

 When it comes to consulting, your reputation can be everything—so why risk it?
 Here's how to keep you record clean and clients satisfied.

 Five tips to help you gain referrals and recommendations from your clients.